Renz2299/mp4_eco_roots/README.md

 ### Project Setup

-**Commits from 22nd Dec:**

-- First, the repositiory was created on GitHub using the Code Institute GitPod template and then opened in GitPod.
+**Commits from 22nd Dec:** First, the repository was created on GitHub using the Code Institute GitPod template and opened in GitPod.
 To create a new django project the command 'python3 django-admin startproject' was used to create the project folder and initial python files.

 ![Initial file structure of the project](readme_imgs/project_setup_1.png)